SyedAsadRazaDevops/AWS-S3-Masterclass/README.md

 **S3 CHARGE FOR** (storeage,request,data transfer,mangment funtions,S3 inventory)

 ## -4 S3 classes/tiers?

 - frequently accesss objects
   - STANDERD
   - REDUCED REDENDENCY

 - infrequently access obects
   - STANDERD_AI
   - ONEZONE_AI

 - rarely access objectS
   - GLACIER
   - DEEP_ARCHIVE

 - **INTELLIGENT_TIERING**

 there are set of rules in this tier, also called lifecycle of bucket:
   - Transition rules
   - Expiration rules

 <img width="1422" alt="Screenshot 2023-01-12 at 12 28 04 PM" src="https://user-images.githubusercontent.com/71556060/212004232-478c5ece-7c24-403f-9cc6-07b58ce1463e.png">

+## -4 try to create an s3 bucket on portal !

+## -4 LAB: use s3 select to read csv from bucket and get data from it using lamda funtion in python.